AI-Training-Projects/Streamlit_Data_Wrangler_and_Analyzer/README_Enhancements_TBD.md

 # Enhancements To Stock Data Wrangler and Analyzer:

+1) TODO: Let the user Sort the dataframe immediately after importing it the first time.
+Save it with the sorted configuration.

+2) TODO: Make all grid displays the "full" width.

+3) TODO: Improve file handling to store processed files and logfiles outside "Project Main" folder.
+    a) Modify the program to store run "logfiles" in the "Logfiles" folder.
+    b) Modify the program to store run "cleaned_datasets" in the "Logfiles" folder.

-TODO: Move the "Prepare Data" into a separate page in the Streamlit Sidebar.
+3) TODO: Make separate workflow pages in a Streamlit Sidebar Navigator Move the "Prepare Data" into a separate page in the Streamlit Sidebar.
-TODO: Add the "Analyze Data" into its own page in the Streamlit Sidebar.
+    Add the "Analyze Data" into its own page in the Streamlit Sidebar.

 TODO: Change dropdown menus for selecting datatypes to an interactive iTables grid with "in-place menus".

-TODO: Make all grid displays the "full" width.

-TODO: Let the user Sort the dataframe immediately after importing it the first time.
-Save it with the sorted configuration.

-TODO: Modify the program to store run "logfiles" in the "Logfiles" folder.
-TODO: Modify the program to store run "cleaned_datasets" in the "Logfiles" folder.
+TODO: Cache all datagrids after they are loaded and displayed, i.e., no screen refresh when events fire.

 TODO: Use "best practices" approach stated in this notebook (Making_Streamlit_Pandas_iTables_and_PyArrow_Play_Nicely_Together.ipynb) to make pandas, iTables, and streamlit work together better.